Qryptell/Qryptell-websocket-service/README.md

 ## LICENSE

-LunarLoom Web Socket Service - WebSocket Service for LunarLoom End To End Encrypted Chat App.
+Qryptell Web Socket Service - WebSocket Service for Qryptell End To End Encrypted Chat App.

-Copyright © 2023  LunarLoom
+Copyright © 2023  Qryptell

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by